 Natasha prepping, glazing and baking ham in the oven

-• Second Glaze Increase oven to 425˚F. Remove ham from the oven and uncover.
-Brush with 1/3 of the glaze, then return to the oven and bake uncovered for 10 minutes.
-Baking at a higher heat caramelizes the layers of glaze on the ham.
+• Second Glaze – Increase oven to 425˚F. Remove baked ham from the oven and uncover.
+Brush with 1/3 of the glaze, then bake uncovered for 10 minutes.
+Baking at a higher heat caramelizes the glaze.

 applying glaze to a baked ham

-1. Third Glaze – Remove from oven and brush with the remaining 1/3 glaze and roast uncovered another 10 minutes until a brown caramelized crust has formed and the internal temperature reaches 130-135˚F. Keep in mind that the temperature of the ham will continue to rise another 5-10 degrees as it rests out of the oven to bring it to the recommended 140˚F.
+1. Third Glaze – Remove from oven and brush with the remaining 1/3 glaze and roast uncovered another 10 minutes until a brown caramelized crust has formed and the internal temperature reaches 130-135˚F. Keep in mind that the ham’s temperature will continue to rise another 5-10 degrees as it rests to reach the recommended 140˚F.

-2. Rest the Ham and Serve – Transfer ham to a serving dish and rest the ham 15-20 minutes before serving.
-Strain pan juices through a sieve, and skim off the fat that floats to the top.
-Spoon pan juices over ham slices when serving.
+2. Rest the Ham and Serve – Transfer ham to a serving dish and rest 15-20 minutes before serving.
+Strain the pan juices through a sieve, skim and discard the excess fat, then spoon the pan juices over the ham slices.

 Straining pan juices and drizzling glaze over slices of baked ham